← back to docs

 • Raw prompt text.
 The claude_code.interaction span carries the prompt id, not the body.

 • Raw response bodies.
-Forensics tier renders these via signed URLs from your own bucket.
+Forensics tier (Scale) renders these via signed URLs from your own R2/S3 bucket — we never custody them.

 • Per-token detail beyond aggregate input / output / cache_read / cache_creation counts.

 • Trace data older than the tier retention window.
-Aggregates persist 90 days; spans 30.
+7d on Free, 30d on Pro, 90d on Scale.

 why pre-aggregate

 A 12-hour Claude Code session emits ~50,000 spans.
-Indexing every span at full fidelity is the cost driver behind generic OTel backends.
-We collapse to ~200 WAE rows keyed by (org, user, repo, model, tool, status) per 1-minute bucket.
+Indexing every span at full fidelity is the cost driver behind generic OTel backends — they store everything, you pay for it.
+We collapse to ~200 WAE rows keyed by (org, user, repo, model, tool, status, metric_name, source) per 1-minute bucket.
 The dashboards you actually look at weekly only need that aggregate.